Guimarret/sw_data_filtering/Readme.md

 - **Lambda**: Used for data ingestion and processing.
 - **ECR (Elastic Container Registry)**: Stores Lambda function images built from Dockerfile.
 - **DynamoDB**: Used to lock Terraform state files while the written is made in S3.
-- **S3**: Used alongside DynamoDB to store Terraform state files, stores the lambda logs for airflow, stores the athena database and the data-mesh base files .
+- **S3**: Used alongside DynamoDB to store Terraform state files, stores the lambda logs for airflow, stores the Athena database, and the data-mesh base files.
 - **Glue**: Utilized for data catalogs.
 - **Athena**: Used for data visualization and querying.
 - **Network Settings**: Configured to facilitate communication for Lambdas.